lmadem/16X16-Router/README.md

   #### The verification plan for Router 16X16

   <li> The idea is to build a robust & re-usable verification environment in system verilog & UVM which can handle various testcases.
-The testcases has basic functionality checks, functional coverage hits, and covering various scenarios </li>
+The testcases has basic functionality checks, functional coverage hits, and covering various test scenarios </li>

   #### Test Plan